-Movement Law, the client-centered law practice of Hope Mohr (she/her), is dedicated to supporting artists, changemakers, and mission-driven organizations.
+Movement Law, the client-centered, community-based law practice of Hope Mohr (she/her), is dedicated to supporting artists and mission-driven organizations.

-A licensed California attorney, Mohr works at the intersection of art and social change as a Fellow with the Sustainable Economies Law Center.
+A licensed California attorney and an arts leader, Mohr works at the intersection of art and social change as a Fellow with the Sustainable Economies Law Center (SELC).
+She co-leads the Artist Legal Cafe, a collaboration with SELC and Vital Arts.

 AFFILIATIONS